DATES CONFIRMED: 2026 ILLINOIS WING SUMMER ENCAMPMENT - JULY 11-18, 2026 FAQs | IL Wing Summer Encampment

 Are the showers communal or individual?

 Showers are individual.
-Each shower also has a changing area adjacent to it with a curtain so that you can disrobe in privacy before getting in the shower.
+The showers were recently updated and as you see, the shower stalls are very roomy.
 Keep in mind though, there are a lot more cadets at encampment than showers, so your shower will be quick (~five minutes).

 What kind of food will there be at encampment?